gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with OSCORE as described in Section 4 of {{I-D.ietf-core-oscore-groupcomm}}.

-When the OSCORE Master Secret expires, as specified by the 'exp' parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
-A possible approach to renew the OSCORE Security Context through the Group Manager is described in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.
+When the OSCORE Master Secret expires, as specified by 'exp' in the 'key' parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
+A possible approach for the node to renew the OSCORE Security Context through the Group Manager is described in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}